develop-me/bootcamp--week-05--tooling/challenges/02/06-team-pull-requests.md

    Once the merge is complete, clean up your branches.

+   If you did not get chance to practice resolving a merge conflict, ask for another pull request.
+Remember a merge request happens when the same part of a file has been edited in two different commits.

 **Add an emoji to slack to indicate you have finished part II**

-## Advanced challenge
+## Advanced challenges

-These are optional challenges you can do if you finish quickly.
+These are optional challenges you can do if you want some more.

 ## [Optional challenge >](07-issues.md)